The AI Scientist: Sakana's Bot That Hacks Its Own Code to Keep Running

 "Slightly unconvincing interpretations" - Even Sakana admits the reasoning is weak When asked if current AI can propose "genuinely paradigm-shifting ideas,"

-Sakana's response is telling: "It is still an open question whether such systems can ultimately propose
+Sakana's response: "It is still an open question whether such systems can ultimately propose

 genuinely paradigm-shifting ideas."
 The $15 Paper Problem At $15 per paper, The AI Scientist could theoretically flood arXiv with